-Given the limited air quality improvements that can be expected from the recent legislation, additional air quality measures and cost implications are examined for four alternative approaches to AQM in South Asia.
+Given the limited air quality improvements that can be expected from the recent legislation, additional air quality measures and cost implications are examined for four alternative approaches to air quality management (AQM) in South Asia:

-1. An 'Ad-hoc selection of measures scenario' assesses an upscaling of the measures that are currently in place in parts of South Asia to the whole region.
-Following current

-- 2. A 'Maximum technically feasible emissions reduction scenario' explores the range of air quality improvements that could be achieved by 2030 from the full implementation of all technical emission controls that are currently available on the world market-irrespective of cost.
-New technologies are introduced only through new investment, with no allowances made for premature scrapping of existing capital stock. - 3.
-The 'Compliance with WHO Interim Target 1 scenario' provides a more targeted approach; AQM focuses on pollution hotspots in South Asia and brings mean population exposure to $PM{2.5}$ in each region into compliance with the WHO Interim Target 1 of 35 μ g/m3.
-Addressing the long-range transport of pollution to the most-polluted areas requires regional coordination, whereas measures in other regions are selected based on their cost-effectiveness. - 4.
-The 'Toward the next lower WHO Interim Target scenario' seeks cost-effective cuts in harmful population exposure to PM{2.5} through a common but differentiated approach that is coordinated across South Asia.
-With a long-term aim of moving toward the next lower WHO Interim Target for PM{2.5}, measures are selected such that, by 2030, the present difference in mean population exposure to the next lower WHO Interim Target level in each region falls by 90 percent.4 Measures are chosen based on their cost-effectiveness and, where necessary, coordinated with neighboring regions.
+- The ad hoc selection of measures scenario assesses a scaling-up of the measures that are currently in place in parts of South Asia to the whole region.
+Following current widespread thinking in the region, the main focus is on the power sector, large-scale industry, and road transportation.
+Cost-effectiveness receives less attention, and measures are often decided upon with no regard for air quality interactions from other territories. - The maximum technically feasible emissions reduction scenario explores the range of air quality improvements that could be achieved by 2030 from full implementation of all technical emissions controls that are currently available on the world market-irrespective of cost.
+New technologies are introduced only through new investment, with no allowances made for premature scrapping of the existing capital stock. - The compliance with WHO Interim Target 1 scenario provides a more targeted approach; AQM focuses on pollution hotspots in South Asia and brings mean population exposure to $PM{2.5}$ in each region into compliance with WHO Interim Target 1 of 35 μg/m3.
+Addressing the long-range transport of pollution to the most-polluted areas requires regional coordination, and measures in other regions are selected based on their cost-effectiveness. - The toward the next lower WHO Interim Target scenario seeks cost-effective cuts in harmful population exposure to PM{2.5} through a common but differentiated approach that is coordinated across South Asia.
+With a long-term aim of moving toward the next lower WHO Interim Target for PM{2.5}, measures are selected such that, by 2030, the present difference in mean population exposure to the next lower WHO Interim Target level in each region falls by 90 percent.1 Measures are chosen based on their cost-effectiveness and, where necessary, coordinated with neighboring regions.

-Beyond the 2018 air quality legislation, the scenarios outline the significant scope for further air quality improvements that could be achieved through additional measures.
-By 2030, the implementation of the 'Maximum technically feasible emissions reductions scenario' throughout South Asia could bring mean population exposures to $PM{2.5}$ in each region distinguished in this analysis below the WHO Interim Target 1.
-This is indicated by the dark and light-yellow bars in Figure 3.5, starting from the exposure levels that emerge from compliance with the 2018 legislation.
-In this case, average population exposure in South Asia could be reduced by about two-thirds from about 50 μ g/m3 in 2018 to 17 μ g/m3 in 2030.
-Residual exposure originates from natural sources (the gray bars in Figure 3.5) and from emissions that cannot be removed by currently available technical measures.
-Importantly,
+Beyond the 2018 air quality legislation, the scenarios (table 3.1) outline the significant scope for further air quality improvements that could be achieved through additional measures.
+By 2030, implementation of the maximum technically feasible emissions reductions scenario throughout South Asia could bring mean population exposures to $PM{2.5}$ in each region distinguished in this analysis below WHO Interim Target 1.
+This reduction is indicated by the orange bars in figure 3.4, starting from the exposure levels that emerge from compliance with the 2018 legislation.
+In this case, average population exposure in South Asia could be reduced by about two-thirds, from about 50 μg/m3 in 2018 to 17 μg/m3 in 2030.
+Residual exposure originates from natural sources (the dark green bars in figure 3.4) and from emissions that cannot be removed by currently available technical measures.
+Importantly, several regions, especially on the Indo-Gangetic Plain and in urban agglomerations,